Jeferson505/fmtc_issue_example/README.md

 It contains the minimum code needed to reproduce the problem.

 ## The BUG
-The `9.0.0` version of the `flutter_map_tile_caching` plugin doesn't work properly when it runs with the `background_location_tracker` plugin.
+The 9.0.0 version of the `flutter_map_tile_caching` plugin doesn't work properly when it runs with the `background_location_tracker` plugin.
-When the app's running on background and the application returns to foreground, the `main.dart` file runs and the `flutter_map_tile_caching` try initialize.
-However, the it generates the follow error:
+When the app's running on background and the application returns to foreground, the `main.dart` file runs and the flutter_map_tile_caching try to initialize.
+However, it generates the follow error:

 `